Trade secrets, confidentiality, and covenants not to compete

 Noncompete agreements

 Noncompete agreements have become commonplace in today’s workplace, and we receive many calls from clients who have signed noncompete agreements without reading the fine print.
-Please always consult an attorney prior to signing a noncompete agreement.
-These agreements have been a major source of litigation, especially when an employee leaves one company and begins work for a direct competitor.
-Arkansas, together with many other states, generally looks unfavorably on contracts that restrict a person’s future ability to earn an income.
+Please always consult an attorney before signing a non-compete agreement.
+These agreements have been a significant source of litigation, especially when an employee leaves one company and begins work for a direct competitor.
+Arkansas and many other states generally look unfavorably on contracts that restrict a person’s future ability to earn an income.

-However, even with this skeptical view, the Arkansas legislature recently changed the way that courts review noncompete agreements.
-Prior to 2015, a court finding a noncompete agreement overly broad would void the entire contract that included the noncompete agreement.
+However, even with this skeptical view, the Arkansas legislature recently changed how courts review noncompete agreements.
+Prior to 2015, a court finding a noncompete agreement overly broad would void the entire contract that included it.
 Borden v.
 Smith, 478 S.W.2d 744, 747 (Ark.
 1972).
-Under the new law enacted in 2015, the same court would merely rewrite the agreement so that it becomes enforceable, keeping it valid.
+Under the new law enacted in 2015, the same court would merely rewrite the agreement to become enforceable, keeping it valid.
 Ark.
 Code Ann. § 4-75-101(f).

-This “blue pencil doctrine” represents a major departure from past precedent, and it serves as a real win for employers – and a heavy obligation on the employee.
-It encourages employers to write extremely broad, unenforceable noncompete agreements knowing that if the employee decides to challenge the agreement in court, the employer will still get the maximum restriction the reviewing court will permit.
-Because the court will enforce the most severe version of a noncompete permissible, it is critical that you have any noncompete agreement reviewed by counsel prior to signing it.
+This “blue pencil doctrine” represents a significant departure from past precedent and serves as a real win for employers and a heavy obligation on the employee.
+It encourages employers to write comprehensive, unenforceable noncompete agreements, knowing that if the employee decides to challenge the deal in court, the employer will still get the maximum restriction the reviewing court will permit.
+Because the court will enforce the most severe version of a noncompete permissible, you must have any noncompete agreement reviewed by counsel before signing it.

 Protecting your trade secrets requires a holistic approach